Adithya-13/Restr/README.md

 I, use Rivderpod as my State Management, Dependency Injection, and Service Locator..
 To see what Dependencies I created, you can see [here](#dependencies).

+for the submission 2, i add the API Service into this project using dio, and then i use NetworkExceptions to handle the exceptions.

 ## Installation

 Clone or Download and Open it into Android Studio, VSCode, or Other IDE / Text Editor